ShreyaPrasad1209/CodingNotes/SemExam_OOPS.md

 Preprocessor macros are just substitution patterns applied to your code.
 They can be used almost anywhere in your code.
 Inline functions are actual functions whose body is directly injected into their call site.
 They can only be useful where a function call is appropriate.
 * Macros are not type safe, and can be expanded regardless of whether they are syntatically correct
+* Macro done by preprocessor Inline done by compiler
 * Macros can expand other macros inline functions cannot
 * Inline functions are not always guaranteed to be inlined